harlemtraveler/natured/README.md

 Users who are buyers are able to:

-* create an account.
+* Create an account
-* Delete their account.
+* Delete their account
-* Update their account.
+* Update their account
-* View all products.
+* View all products
-* View by catgories.
+* View by catgories
-* Create a product.
+* Create a product
-* Delete the product.
+* Delete the product
-* Update their product.
+* Update their product
-* View all their products.
+* View all their products
-* View a product.
+* View a product
-* Add to cart.
+* Add to cart
-* Delete from cart.
+* Delete from cart
-* Buy product.
+* Buy products

 ## POST MVP

 <!-- Include the full list of features that you are considering for POST MVP -->

-User:
+* User:
-·Add ratings and comments.
+    - Add ratings and comments.

-Us:
+* Us:
-·Add a pop up login page for login/ signup.
+    - Add a pop up login page for login/ signup.